The preparation of adjusting entries is an application of the accrual concept of accounting and the matching principle.

 - Deferred Income – income received but not yet earned

-- Prepaid Expense – expenses paid but not yet paid
+- Prepaid Expense – expenses paid but not yet incurred

 Also, adjusting entries are made for: